Tecnun-eRacing/mirena_measure/src/DBMMK1/REAMDE.md

 Im actually to tired to explain this.
 Refer to the first 2 pages of the [paper i *stole* the DBM from](https://arxiv.org/abs/2011.09612).
 More specifically, the first model described in segment **II**

 The similitudes with the paper end here.
 Please please pretty please familiriarize yourself with \(f, F_{y1}, F_{y2}\) before trying to understand what sort of divine whitchcraft is going on next.
-What we did was expand this model to the following discrete(???) model
+What we did was expand this model to the following discrete(???) model using forward euler (cause we (I) did not want to bother with the mathematical analisys involver in backwards euler)

 \(x_{k+1}\) = \(x_k + \Delta t f(x_k, u_k)\)